Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 |---------------------------------------------|----------------------------------------|
 | Persisting the resolved value               | `namespace: kv.getSecret('xyz')`       |
 | Persisting the reference and re-fetch later | `namespace: () => kv.getSecret('xyz')` |

+✅ Not doing this at the current time.

 ### [Resolved] Key vault secret expressions in extension configurations and other expression limitations driven by stacks